 In our story, as well, the stingy chassid was addicted and bound to the vast sums of money that he had acquired through forbidden means.
 Instead of controlling his wealth and using it properly, his wealth controlled him.

 A person’s money is part of the lofty surrounding soul level of the yechidah (the singular one).
 When our approach to money is defective, our lust for wealth is tantamount to idol worship.
-In order to purify the money, we have to reach a level of self-sacrifice of holy depicted by the words, “with all of your might.”
+In order to purify the money, we have to reach a level of self-sacrifice depicted by the words, “with all of your might.”
 This level of self-sacrifice also comes from the soul level of yechidah, as the sages explained that, “with all of your might” means, “with all your money.”
 (This also rectifies those people for whom, “money is more dear to them than their own bodies”).

 “There is no man who does not have his hour (sha’ah, which also means “turn”).
 When the proper time comes, the miser’s heart opens—even against his will—and he becomes part of the fulfillment of the statement, “Open for Me an opening the size of the point of a needle (one thousand rubles) and I will open for you an opening the size of a large hall (all the money he owns).
 It is specifically the power of the Rebbe and tzaddik to actualize, “And Joseph gathered all the money”—to gather all the fallen longings (kisufim, the same root as kesef, ‘money’), rectify them and elevate them to God.